Español

 To learn more about this technique, see Photodynamic Therapy.

 5-fluorouracil (5-FU): The drug most often used in topical treatment of actinic keratoses, as well as some basal and squamous cell skin cancers, is 5-FU (with brand names such as Efudex, Carac, and Fluoroplex).
 It is typically applied to the skin once or twice a day for several weeks.
+Sometimes it might be used along with calcipotriol (calcipotriene), a drug related to vitamin D, which could shorten the length of treatment to days instead of weeks.

 Because the drug is only applied to the skin, it doesn’t spread throughout the body, so it doesn’t cause the same side effects as systemic chemotherapy (treatment that affects the whole body).
 But it does make the treated skin red and very sensitive for a few weeks.
 Other topical medicines can be used to help relieve this, if needed.
-5-FU can also make the skin more sensitive to sunlight, so treated areas must be protected from the sun to prevent sunburn for a few weeks after use of this cream.
+5-FU can also make the skin more sensitive to sunlight, so treated areas must be protected from the sun to prevent sunburn for a few weeks after treatment.

 A very small portion of people have a condition called DPD deficiency, which makes it hard for their bodies to break down and get rid of 5-FU.
 This can result in serious or even life-threatening side effects.
 If you are applying 5-FU and have any reactions beyond those you were told to expect on your skin, call your doctor or nurse right away.

-Certain drugs can boost the body’s immune response against the cancer, causing it to shrink and go away.
+Some drugs can boost the body’s immune response against the cancer, causing it to shrink and go away.

 Imiquimod (Zyclara) is a cream that can be applied to actinic keratoses and some very early basal cell cancers.
 It causes the immune system to react to the skin lesion and destroy it.
 It’s typically applied at least a few times a week for several weeks, although schedules can vary.
 Like other topical products, it can cause severe skin reactions in some people.
 It can also cause flu-like symptoms.

-This approach uses a beam of laser light to vaporize cancer cells.
-It’s sometimes used for actinic keratosis, squamous cell carcinoma in situ (Bowen disease), and for very superficial basal cell carcinomas (those only on the surface of the skin).
+This approach uses a beam of laser light to destroy the top layers of the skin.
+It might be an option for actinic keratosis, squamous cell carcinoma in situ (Bowen disease), or for very superficial basal cell cancers (those only on the surface of the skin).
 It’s not yet known if this type of treatment is as effective as standard methods of treatment, and it’s not widely used.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 Aasi SZ, Hong AM.
 Treatment and prognosis of low-risk cutaneous squamous cell carcinoma.
 UpToDate.
-2019.
-Accessed at https://www.uptodate.com/contents/treatment-and-prognosis-of-low-risk-cutaneous-squamous-cell-carcinoma on June 4, 2019.
+2023.
+Accessed at https://www.uptodate.com/contents/treatment-and-prognosis-of-low-risk-cutaneous-squamous-cell-carcinoma-cscc on August 28, 2023.

 Christensen SR, Wilson LD, Leffell DJ.
 Chapter 90: Cancer of the Skin.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 National Comprehensive Cancer Network (NCCN).
 Practice Guidelines in Oncology: Basal Cell Skin Cancer.
-Version 1.2019.
-Accessed at www.nccn.org/professionals/physician_gls/PDF/nmsc.pdf on June 4, 2019.
+Version 1.2023.
+Accessed at https://www.nccn.org/professionals/physician_gls/PDF/nmsc.pdf on August 28, 2023.

 National Comprehensive Cancer Network (NCCN).
 Practice Guidelines in Oncology: Squamous Cell Skin Cancer.
-Version 2.2019.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/squamous.pdf on June 4, 2019.
+Version 1.2023.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/squamous.pdf on August 28, 2023.

 Xu YG, Aylward JL, Swanson AM, et al. Chapter 67: Nonmelanoma Skin Cancers.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.